masc-ucsc/docs/docs/pyrope/05b-statements.md

 `foo@[N]` is a pure cycle-alignment type check, never a flop insertion.
 `foo@[3]` checks that `foo` is 3 pipeline stages ahead of the lambda inputs.
-To actually delay a value, use `await[N] lhs = rhs`.
+To actually delay a value, use `stage[N] lhs = rhs`.
 To read past or future cycles, use `past[N](x)` or `next[N](x)`.

-The `.[defer]` attribute provides deferred access to a variable — reading or writing the value at the end of the current cycle.
+The `.[defer]` attribute provides RHS-only deferred read access to a variable — the value at the end of the current cycle.
 It is valid for any variable type (`mut`, `const`, `reg`) as it refers to the final value within the current cycle.

 ### Defer reads